uroybd/DotR/README.md

 A dotfiles manager that is as dear as a daughter.

+> [!WARNING]
+> This is still in beta.
+The schema is evolving, performance is sub-par.
+Use it with caution.

 ## Documentation

 For detailed documentation, guides, and examples, visit the [DotR Wiki](https://github.com/uroybd/DotR/wiki).